The League of Extraordinary Losers

 “I’ve failed over and over and over again in my life,” Jordan has said (in one of his many Nike commercials).
 “And that is why I succeed.”

 Yes, we know: To say that failure is a key ingredient to success sounds counterintuitive.
 Common sense—and an endless stream of flashy success stories from athletes and celebrities— may have you thinking that those who always succeed are the ones who move ahead.
 Failure, on the other hand, is to be feared—and avoided at all costs.

 The truth is, more and more research is proving that perfection is not only overrated but also misunderstood.
 Making mistakes is inevitable—and good for you!
-“Instead of focusing on the failure, [you need to] focus on the opportunity it presents,” suggests psychologist Madeline Levine, author of The Price of Privilege.
+“Instead of focusing on the failure, focus on the opportunity it presents,” suggests psychologist Madeline Levine, author of The Price of Privilege.
 She and other experts agree: This simple shift in thinking has the power to change the entire course of your future.

 To understand why you might fear failure so much, it’s helpful to take a look back to your grade-school days.
 As early as kindergarten, many students are thrust into a gold-star culture, where a very narrow definition of achievement is rewarded over and over again.
 “My second-grade teacher called my mom in for a meeting because I liked to draw hands on my lower-case t’s,” remembers Marilu Lopez, the Choices art director.
 “I felt so bad about it at the time, but now I realize I wasn’t doing anything wrong.
 I was just being myself—an artist.”

 Maybe your school even stamped some kids with labels like “gifted” and “honors”—words that put extra emphasis on certain skills over others, and made you feel like if you weren’t smart or talented already, you would never be.
 These labels can motivate some students to strive for perfection at all costs, say experts—and discourage them from trying things at which they might not excel.